NALSED/TUTO/PERSO/entretient.md

 # Energize Global Services (EGS) - Company Summary

-Energize Global Services, or EGS, is an international IT company founded in 2007.
+Energize Global Services, or EGS, is an international IT company founded in 2007 (two thousand seven).

 EGS mainly works in the **banking and FinTech sector**, building secure, high-performance software systems for banks, payment platforms, and financial services.